 Whether you are an experienced Java programmer or you are just getting into the game, you will definitely use an Integrated development environment (IDE).
 A Java IDE is software that houses all the necessary tools, libraries, and other resources that are needed for Java programming.

-Some of the resources that you are likely to find in a Java IDE include code editor, debugging tool and automation tool.
+Some of the resources that you are likely to find in a Java IDE include a code editor, debugging tool, and an automation tool.
 Advanced IDEs have the source code completion feature.
 If you are a Java programmer then here are the best open source IDEs that you can use for Java programming.

-Netbeans is an open source IDE that is written in Java and is for Java programming.
-It is a versatile software that can meet the needs of any Java programmer regardless of their experience.
-As an open source software, Netbeans allows third-party developers to improve its functionalities.
+Netbeans is an open-source IDE that is written in Java and is for Java programming.
+It is versatile software that can meet the needs of any Java programmer regardless of their experience.
+As open-source software, Netbeans allows third-party developers to improve its functionalities.
 This is enhanced by its modular design.

 For the purpose of bringing more people, Netbeans moved to Apache.
 Apart from Java, Netbeans supports other programming languages such as C/C++, PHP, and HTML5.

 - It is a cross-platform software that can run on any OS.